pravesh-77/.Net-for-APIs/README.md

 # Build Api project: Builds the API project.
 # Test Api project: Runs tests for the API project.
 # Generate NuGet packages: Packs the API project into NuGet packages and stores them in the 'nupkgs' directory.
 # Publish package: Publishes the generated NuGet packages to a NuGet package source.
-It uses an API key stored in GitHub secrets for authentication.
+(It uses an API key stored in GitHub secrets for authentication)
-# Download NuGet packages from GitHub package registry: This step seems to be attempting to download a NuGet package from the GitHub package registry using curl.
+# Download NuGet packages from GitHub package registry: This step attempts to download a NuGet package from the GitHub package registry using curl.
 It downloads a specific version of the package, AspNetCoreAPI-GitHubAction.Api.1.0.1.nupkg, from the repository pravesh-77/DotNet-WF at version 1.0.1.

 4. The curl command below will provide to download the NuGet package from the GitHub package registry to your local machine:-->
    # curl -LJO https://github.com/pravesh-77/DotNet-WF/packages/1.0.1/download/DotNet-WF/1.0.1/AspNetCoreAPI-GitHubAction.Api.1.0.1.nupkg